Aliases for CIDEA Gene

 GeneCards Summary for CIDEA Gene

 CIDEA (Cell Death Inducing DFFA Like Effector A) is a Protein Coding gene.
 Diseases associated with CIDEA include Body Mass Index Quantitative Trait Locus 11 and Diabetes Mellitus, Noninsulin-Dependent.
-Among its related pathways are Metabolism and Lipoprotein metabolism.
+Among its related pathways are Differentiation of white and brown adipocyte and Metabolism.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is CIDEC.

 UniProtKB/Swiss-Prot Summary for CIDEA Gene